 Brandon Saad, Left Wing

 Averaging just over 50 points per season since his breakout campaign in 2012/13, with the Chicago Blackhawks; Brandon Saad really upped his rate of scoring to boost the Blue Jackets, scoring eight goals and 16 points – only two of which came on the powerplay – with a +13 rating.

 Saad chewed up a fair amount of ice time with his average of 17:33 minutes per game and managed to keep his play very clean, only sitting in the bin once for two minutes over the 16 games.
 What stands out for the natural scorer is his giveaway-takeaway differential, with Saad stealing the puck seven more times than he lost it.

 Zach Werenski, Defenseman

 The rookie defenseman, who is certainly in the running for the Calder Trophy, was trusted with a lot of ice time during the 16-game win streak, and he certainly made the most of them.
 With one goal and nine points, the young blue-liner has earned the trust of Tortorella.

-Although his nine hits and 19 blocked shots helped to bolster Columbus’ mighty defence over this run, his role as a playmaker on the powerplay really aided his team in capitalising on the man-advantage.
-Zach Werenski collected a team leading 50:17 minutes, distributed seven assists and fired ten shots on the powerplay, making the 19-year-old integral to the Blue Jackets’ success.
+Although his nine hits and 19 blocked shots helped to bolster Columbus’ mighty defense over this run, his role as a playmaker on the powerplay really aided his team in capitalizing on the man-advantage.
+Zach Werenski collected a team-leading 50:17 minutes, distributed seven assists and fired ten shots on the powerplay, making the 19-year-old integral to the Blue Jackets’ success.